UI Assets Overrides

 assets:

-folder: /opt/hanami/ext
+folder: /opt/hanami/ext/override

-Like this, files in the /opt/hanami/ext
+Like this, files in the /opt/hanami/ext/override

 folder will be put in the folder serving UI assets.
 This could override any file in there even index.html